brillout/wildcard-api/docs/faq.template.md

 ### !VAR COMPARISON

+Comparing RPC with REST/GraphQL is like comparing apples to oranges;
-They have different goals.
+they have different goals.

 With GraphQL/REST you create a *generic API*: an API that aims to be able to fulfill a maximum number of data requirements;
-enabling third parties to build applications on top of your data.
+enabling third party developers to build all kinds of applications on top of your data.
-If your goal is to have an ecosystem of third-party applications, then you need a generic API and you'll have to use something like REST/GraphQL.
+If your goal is to enable third party developers to access your data, then you need a generic API and you'll have to use REST or GraphQL.

 With RPC you create a *custom API*: an API that fulfills the data requirements of your clients and your clients only.
-If your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simple alternative.
+If your goal is to retrieve and mutate data from your web and mobile clients, then RPC offers a simpler and more powerful alternative.

 We explain this in more depth at
 [RPC vs REST/GraphQL](/docs/rpc-vs-rest-graphql.md#rpc-vs-restgraphql).